AndreasChristensen89/resto-booking-system/README.md

 ### Coding help
-- For help with varius issues Django, css etc. I often resorted to https://stackoverflow.com/
+- For help with varius issues Django, css etc. I often resorted to https://stackoverflow.com/ as well as the official documentation for Django.
 - For help with syntax reminders I often used https://www.w3schools.com/, as well as various pages giving advice on Django
 - For general best practice I used Code Institute's Slack community.
-- For CSS I used Bootstrap Docs a lot.
+- For CSS and Bootstrap I used https://stackoverflow.com/ as well as Bootstrap Documentation.
 - General comments from family and peers for what CSS looked the best.
 - I looked up other booking system to get inspiration for how it could be set up.